AquaAuma/bpow/README.md

 1. arcpro outputs per processing
 2. deep_sea layer files after R code a.
 3. bpow includes the versions of the layer up to the steps detailed in methods.Rmd
-4. hadal includes the tempoerary data from the for loop in d.
+4. hadal includes the temporary data from the for loop in d.
+5. holes includes all the outputs from the HPC run from e. before f.